Response to the TruthIsAll FAQ

 The past vote question was not a factor in the other category crosstabs: sex, race, income, party-id, location, when decided, military background, etc).
 The respondents were only asked who they voted for.
 And 51% said Kerry.
 No fog, no forgetting.

 False Recall assumes the recorded vote as a baseline, not the True Vote.
-Gore won the recorded vote in 2000 by 540,000.
+Gore won the recorded vote by 540,000.
 But he won the unadjusted state exit polls by 6 million (50.8-44.5%).
-The implication of false recall and swing vs. red-shift was that the 2000 election was a fair one.
+False recall and swing vs. red-shift assumed that the 2000 election was fair.
 That is a FALSE PREMISE.

 The average True Vote winning margin was 10.6%.
 The average True Vote winning share deviated by 0.4% from NES.
 The average Democratic True winning share deviated by 0.7%.
 The average Republican True winning share deviated by 0.46%.

 2008: It’s hard to believe that the “false recall” canard is still being used, especially since Bush’s 48% approval rating in 2004 declined to 30% in 2006 and 22% in 2008.
-Are we expected to believe that the ridiculous 2008 Final NEP 46/37% returning voter mix was due to Kerry voters misstating their past vote to the exit pollsters and that returning Bush voters were reluctant to be interviewed?
+Are we expected to believe that the 2008 Final NEP 46/37% returning voter mix was due to Kerry voters misstating their past vote and returning Bush voters were reluctant to be interviewed?
 It’s a true Hobson’s choice dilemma.

 5.3.
 What is wrong with the second argument, where new (and Nader) voters break the stalemate in favor of Kerry?

 The second argument assumes that Kerry did about as well among Bush 2000 voters as Bush did among Gore 2000 voters.
 Superficially, the exit poll table supports this assumption.